 - Eat when your child eats or at least check in with your body to see what it needs.

 - Try not to skip meals and eat regularly, as skipping meals will affect your energy levels, mentality, milk supply if feeding and make you really hungry, which can result in binge-like behaviour.
 Bingeing is a normal biological reaction to restriction…and dieting!

-I feel mums are mislead about many things these days, however, one thing for certain is, mums are mislead into believing that their body will ‘bounce back’ quickly to pre-pregnancy shape, size and weight AND that there is something wrong with the new ‘mum’ body.
+I feel mums are misled about many things these days, however, one thing for certain is, mums are misled into believing that their body will ‘bounce back’ quickly to pre-pregnancy shape, size and weight AND that there is something wrong with the new ‘mum’ body.

 The other significant thing that mums are misled about is that weight is something that can be controlled (in the long-term) with food and exercise (aka dieting).

 I like to keep things really simple:

 - Change your mindset…about food and movement.
 It has to be realistic and sustainable in your new role as a mum.
 If you find yourself fixated on your food/body then this is a sign something is not right and you need to seek professional help.